-On June 1, 2026, Strava announced a series of changes to its developer program alongside the launch of its official MCP Connector.
-The moves come as Strava, which confidentially filed for an IPO earlier in 2026, tightens control over how its data is accessed and used.
+On June 1, 2026, Strava announced a batch of changes to its developer program, landing the same day as its official MCP Connector.
+The timing isn't random.
+Strava confidentially filed for an IPO earlier in 2026, and it's clearly tightening its grip on how its data gets accessed and used.

-If you build on the Strava API — or are thinking about it — here are the changes that matter, and what to do about them.
+If you build on the Strava API, or you're thinking about it, here are the changes that actually matter and what to do about them.

 A growing developer community